January 30, 2009

 “I gelded a lot of really good horses,” Stan said.
 “But in most cases, we used them for ranch horses, and they became really good ranch horses.
 If they were stallions, you couldn’t use them in a lot of the same situations.”
 He said he did not have any that he truly regretted gelding.

 Although they might have regretted a few castrations, the three breeders agreed on the importance of keeping the stallion pool small and strong.

 You’ve found that strong stallion prospect that you just know is going to make beautiful, successful babies.
-Now, it’s time to get AQHA’s “Equine Insemination With Frozen Shipped Semen” DVD.
+Now, it’s time to get AQHA’s FREE Artificial Insemination Fact Sheet.
 This educational information belongs in every breeders library.
-PLUS, AQHA members get a great discount on this DVD.

 “There are a lot of horses being kept stallions that really shouldn’t be,” Stan said.
 “Everybody’s got their own opinions, but you want to keep improving on the bloodlines.
 Everybody wants to stand a stallion, but every colt born is not necessarily a stallion.
 There are so many good horses out there nowadays that you don’t need to mess around with the bad ones.
 People need to look at that a little more.”